Baratza Encore vs Capresso Infinity – Showdown of 2 Kickass Burr-Grinders

 WINNER: it's a matter of taste.
 If you like a little color in the kitchen/office, the Capresso Infinity offers a few options, and thus wins this one.

 For the price you'll pay for each one, both machines are similar in quality and functionality, meaning it's a damn tough decision.
+They are both good burr grinders but only one can win today.

 OUR CHOICE: The Baratza Encore